eliasb/dfdocker/README.md

 Great!
 You have your first client set up.
 But, now, you want to set up a second client.
 How hard is it?

-You will not be able to do the exact same previous step again for your new client because your new containers will end up having a conflict with the **Port Numbers**.
+You will not be able to follow exactly the same steps again for your new client because your new containers will end up having a conflict with the **Port Numbers**.

 You will have to make a few small changes on the **docker-compose.yml** file.
 You will have to change the ports for 3 of the containers in order to be able to create your new client's containers.
 It is very simple, though!
 Just redo the step **"3.
 Use Git To Clone This Repo"** inside of your new client's folder.
 Once you have downloaded this Repository, edit the file **docker-compose.yml** with your favorite text editor.